 Director of the Clinician Scientist and Research Track, Department of Anesthesiology

 Ph.D., 2003, University of Kansas Medical Center, Department of Anatomy and Cell Biology

 Postdoctoral, 2003-2007, University of Pittsburgh Medical Center, Department of Medicine, Division of Gastroenterology, Hepatology and Nutrition

 - Christianson JA, Bielefeldt K, Malin SA, Davis BM.
-Neonatal colon insult alters growth factor expression and modulates TRPA1 responses in adult mice.
-In press at Pain.
+(2010) Neonatal colon insult alters growth factor expression and TRPA1 responses in adult mice.
+Pain.
+151:540-9.